kubernetes-retired/service-catalog/docs/v1/use-cases.md

 * How are Services identified: name, service name/id, plan name/id?
 * Who can see which Services?
 (TODO: Include scope?
 Global/Namespaced)
-* Who can see which Service ServiceInstances?
+* Who can see which Service Instances?
 (TODO: Include scope?
 Global/Namespaced)
-* The Service Catalog should contain Services and not Service ServiceInstances
+* The Service Catalog should contain Services and not Service Instances

 ### Registering a Service Broker with the Service Catalog